Continued fractions for strong Engel series and L\"{u}roth series with signs: Some explicit continued fractions

 so the continued fraction for $S_{n+1}$ is obtained by applying the operator $\varphi_{z_{n+1}}^{(\eps_{n+1})}$ to the continued fraction for $S_{n}$, except if $n=1$ and $k$ is odd, when one should apply $\varphi_{z_{2}}^{(-\eps_{2})}$ instead; and note that the length $\ell_n$ is even for $n>1$, since the operators $\varphi_{z}^{(\pm 1)}$ always produce an even length continued fraction.
 The exact expression (\ref{lensn}) for the lengths in the case of $k>0$ and generic parameters follows immediately from the recurrence $\ell_{n+1}=2\ell_n +2$ with the initial value $\ell_1=k$. \end{proof}

 \begin{remark} Theorem~2.3 in \cite{Hone2} covers the special case $p/q=1$ with $\eps_j=+1$ for all $j$, while Theorem~4.2 in \cite{HoneVar} is the case of $k$ even with all $\eps_j=+1$. \end{remark}

 It is worth briefly commenting on the non-generic cases, when the formula (\ref{lensn}) is no longer valid.
 If $z_j=1$ for some $j\geq 2$ then a zero appears and concatenation reduces the length of the continued fraction by~$2$.
-When $k=0$, starting from $[a_0]=a_0$ we have
+When $k=0$, starting from $[a_0]=a_0$ we see from (\ref{zerolength}) that $\varphi_{z_2}^{(+1)} ( [a_0])$ and $\varphi_{z_2}^{(-1)} ( [a_0])$ include 1 as a partial quotient, which means that in the first case a single application of $\varphi^{(+1)}$ or $\varphi^{(-1)}$ produces a zero, while in the second case applying $\varphi^{(+1)}$ or $\varphi^{(-1)}$ moves the 1 to the end, so that a zero appears at the next step.

-so the presence of 1 as a partial quotient means that in the first case a single application of a $\varphi^{(+1)}$ produces a zero, while in the second case applying $\varphi^{(+1)}$ or $\varphi^{(-1)}$ moves the 1 to the end, so that a zero appears at the next step.
 Otherwise, for $k\geq 1$ the initial application of $\varphi_{z_2}^{(\pm1)}$ moves the coefficient $a_1$ to the end of the continued fraction, where it remains thereafter, so if $a_1=1$ then a zero appears at the next step.
+In the particular case $k=1$, applying $\varphi^{(+1)}$ twice sends